dead-claudia/mithril-helpers/docs/migrate.md

 Here are a few critical notes you need to read before using this:

 - Unlike v0.2, you can no longer cache trees in v1; you must create them fresh each time now.
+    - An easy way to sidestep this is by creating a function that returns a tree, and calling that in the view.
+    - If you were doing this for memory reasons, it's almost guaranteed to be a premature optimization, and it would've been pretty useless anyways.
+(Also, the fact selectors are cached now only makes this more so.)
 - `m.migrate(Comp)` brands a component for migration, so this knows it should be migrated.
 - You *must* call `m.migrate(Comp)` on all v0.2 components to brand them before they can be migrated with this shim.
 Components created via `m()` and `m.component()` are automatically branded this way, but you have to add them to all custom components.
-    - Note that you could temporarily do `m.migrate = function (Comp) { return Comp }` before you switch to this library and rewire your `mithril` imports.
+    - Note that you could (and should) temporarily do `m.migrate = function (Comp) { return Comp }` before you switch to this library and rewire your `mithril` imports.